Kelvin: Orthography

 According to SI convention, the kelvin is never referred to nor written as a degree.
-The word "kelvin" is not capitalized when used as a unit.
+The word "kelvin" is not capitalised when used as a unit.
 It may be in plural form as appropriate (for example, "it is 283 kelvins outside", as for "it is 50 degrees Fahrenheit" and "10 degrees Celsius").
-The unit's symbol K is a capital letter, per the SI convention to capitalize symbols of units derived from the name of a person.
-It is common convention to capitalize Kelvin when referring to Lord Kelvin or the Kelvin scale.
+The unit's symbol K is a capital letter, per the SI convention to capitalise symbols of units derived from the name of a person.
+It is common convention to capitalise Kelvin when referring to Lord Kelvin or the Kelvin scale.